English program team

 Education: university

-Ever since I was a child, I played “teacher.”
-I always knew I wanted to work with children to be their guide on the journey of discovering themselves and the world around them.
+From an early age, I knew that I wanted to work with children.
+I naturally saw myself in the role of a guide who accompanies children on their journey of discovering themselves and the world around them.

-My mission is not only to educate children and prepare them for school, but above all, to create a safe, loving, and accepting environment where they feel seen, heard, and valued just as they are.
-What children internalize in early childhood about themselves, others, and the world stays with them for life.
-That’s why I believe the foundation must be a respectful and supportive approach that helps children develop self-confidence, self-worth, the ability to listen, cooperate, and respect differences, understand their emotions, have the courage to express them, and learn to communicate their needs, likes, and dislikes.
-All while nurturing their joy in learning and exploring.
+My mission is not only to educate children and prepare them for school, but above all to create a safe, loving, and accepting environment in which they feel seen, heard, and valued for who they truly are.
+What children form in early childhood about themselves, others, and the world stays with them deeply throughout their lives.
+That is why I consider a respectful and supportive approach essential – one that helps children develop healthy self-confidence, self-esteem, the ability to cooperate, and respect for differences.

-My education, from high school to a master’s degree, has been focused on early childhood education.
-In high school, I gained hands-on experience working in kindergartens, creating puppet shows, and participating in educational events.
-At university, I explored early education in a broader context.
-I’ve continued to build my practical experience as a teacher and assistant in various kindergartens, including in a Czech-Slovak school and an English school in London. “
+My education, from secondary school through to my master’s degree, was systematically focused on early childhood education.
+I gained practical experience as a kindergarten teacher in the Czech Republic and abroad, including in a Czech-Slovak preschool and an English school in London.

 Justin Hart